IMperiumX/yusufadell.github.io/_posts/2022-1-19-15-Web-developer-interview-questions.md

 | Confirm | Gives the users a window with **OK** and **Cancel** buttons   |
 | Prompt  | Shows the user input, alongside **OK** and **Cancel** buttons |

-# Advanced Interview Questions

-The following Blog will cover the senior web developer interview questions but I suggest you go through them even if you are a fresher or an intermediate web developer candidate

-What are the types of popup boxes present in **JavaScript?**

 <br>